NoaTAU/Real-Unreal-Experiment/Docs/Getting Started with Base Scene.md

 # Getting Started: Base Scene

 The Base Scene provides a complete setup for developing VR experiences in this project.
 It includes the core XR rig, input handling, data recording, scene management, and calibration components.
-All input and data systems are already initialized in this scene.
+All input and data logging systems are already initialized in this scene.

 ## Scene Contents